redkubes/workshops/04-knative/README.md

-# Lab 4: Using Knative in Otomi
+# Lab 4: Using Knative

 In this lab we are going to activate Knative and create a new Knative service using Otomi Console.